dibyendumajumdar/dmr_c/tests/unsupported/README.md

 Unsupported features include:

 * complex intializers on static or global variables.
-* assigments involving aggregate types
+* assignments involving aggregate types

 chararray.c - this contains a static char[] array declaration with initializer.